 Item Reference Proposed Amendment Rationale Delegation 1.1 Add condition for Council to invite Provide visibility to Council Tenders & ongoing service contracts. of ongoing services and Expressions of future commitments.
 Interest Add sub-delegation to Directors To improve operational to process tender contract efficiency during contract variations that are of a minor administration for minor nature and does not exceed variations. \$5,000.
-Delegation 1.3 Amend type of leases / licences There are some leases that Disposal of Local that apply in Authority 6 to "non- sit outside the existing Government Property residential". definition of commercial / community.
-Replaced managers delegation to The \$1,000 limit is an dispose of property under \$1,000 exempt disposal and as with authorisation B2 in Appendix such is an authorisation, not В. a delegation.
-Include the Director of Currently the Director Community Experience and Corporate & Commercial

-Item Reference Proposed Amendment Rationale Director Strategic Projects and Infrastructure as delegates under Authority 6 to dispose of an interest in land by lease or licence. and CEO are the only officers able to sign organisational leases or licences.
-This proposed change will create operational efficiencies.
-Delete Delegation 1.19 Acknowledgement of Receipt of Primary and Annual Returns Removed and replaced the delegation with an acting through authorisation in Appendix C. This can be processed as "acting through" as there is no decision being made.
-Officers are only confirming a financial return has been received.
+Item Reference Proposed Amendment Rationale Delegation 1.3 Amend type of leases / licences There are some leases that Disposal of Local that apply in Authority 6 to "non- sit outside the existing Government Property residential". definition of commercial / 1 Soldonial 1 community.
+Replaced managers delegation to The \$1,000 limit is an dispose of property under \$1,000 exempt disposal and as with authorisation B2 in Appendix such is an authorisation, not B. a delegation.
+Include the Director of Currently the Director Community Experience and Corporate & Commercial Director Strategic Projects and and CEO are the only Infrastructure as delegates under officers able to sign Authority 6 to dispose of an organisational leases or interest in land by lease or licences.
+This proposed licence. change will create operational efficiencies.
+Delete Delegation Removed and replaced the This can be processed as 1.19 delegation with an acting through "acting through" as there is Acknowledgement of authorisation in Appendix C. no decision being made.
+Receipt of Primary dationouton in Appointix O. Officers are only confirming and Annual Returns a financial return has been and / unidan Notario received.
 Reducing unnecessary delegations under the Local Government Act 1995 reduces administrative requirements for officers and Governance.
-New Delegation 1.20 Rate Record Objections Added new delegation from Council to the CEO regarding rate record objections.
-Currently rate record objections must be submitted to Council which can cause delays.
+New Delegation 1.20 Added new delegation from Currently rate record Rate Record Council to the CEO regarding objections must be Objections rate record objections. submitted to Council which - , , can cause delays.
 This delegation will allow the CEO to determine land owners who apply for rating exemption under s.6.26(2) of the Act and in accordance with Council rating policies.
 This proposed change will create operational efficiencies.
-Delegation 6.3 Bush Fire Control Officers & Fire Weather Officers Propose for the CEO to individually appoint the Fire Weather Officer and Deputy Chief Bush Fire Control Officer.
-This will enable the CEO to direct appoint a suitably skilled officer rather than appointing by position title.
-New Authorisation in Appendix B - B2.
-Authorisation to Dispose of Exempt Local Government Property Replaced \$1,000 delegation to managers in delegation 1.3 with an authorisation.
-This limit is exempt and not a delegation.
-New - Appendix C Acting Through Include known acting through functions centrally in the Delegations Register.
+Delegation 6.3 Bush Propose for the CEO to This will enable the CEO to Fire Control Officers & individually appoint the Fire direct appoint a suitably Fire Weather Officers Weather Officer and Deputy skilled officer rather than Chief Bush Fire Control Officer. appointing by position title.
+New Authorisation in Replaced \$1,000 delegation to This limit is exempt and not Appendix B - B2. managers in delegation 1.3 with a delegation.
+Authorisation to an authorisation.
+Dispose of Exempt Local Government Property

+Item Reference Proposed Amendment Rationale New - Appendix C Acting Through Include known acting through functions centrally in the Delegations Register.
 Provides visibility to officers and auditors of functions that are processed via "acting through".
 New Acting Through in Appendix C - C1.
 Notice of Outcome for Tenders, Expressions of Interest and Panel Applications Enables Directors to sign correspondence regarding the outcome of a statutory process.
 Operational efficiency.
-New Acting Through in Appendix C - C2 Replacement of delegation 1.19.
+New Acting Through in Appendix C - C2 Acknowledging Receipt of Financial Returns Replacement of delegation 1.19.
 Operational efficiency.

-Item Reference Proposed Amendment Rationale

-Acknowledging

-Receipt of Financial

-Returns

-Appendix D - Updated position summary with Administrative.

-Delegations / the proposed amendments as

-Authorisations by identified in this table.

-Role Reinstated the Senior Ranger Was removed from the

-position throughout the Delegations Register due to

-Delegations Register with the extended vacancy in the

-same delegations and or role.
-The position has been

-authorisations as a Ranger filled.
+Appendix D - Delegations / Authorisations by Updated position summary with the proposed amendments as identified in this table.
+Administrative.
+Role Reinstated the Senior Ranger position throughout the Delegations Register with the same delegations and or authorisations as a Ranger Was removed from the Delegations Register due to extended vacancy in the role.
+The position has been filled.